Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Actually, the hard part of making the trip down to their reactor core was taking it steady.
 The last thing Ian wanted to do was accidentally body-slam his passenger against a bulkhead.
 Bruuk followed behind, pouncing powerfully from wall to wall while using his claws for traction.

-"So...what could knock out our reactor?" he asked.
+"So... what could knock out our reactor?" he asked.

 "It’s a Waokai model seventy.
 Not a lot," Morwk said.
-"Given the circumstances...a huge energy discharge through the hull?"
+"Given the circumstances... a huge energy discharge through the hull?"

 "A bomb by any other name, then," Ian grunted as he worked the door’s manual release, heaved it open, then swung them both through.
 He shrugged Morwk off once they were inside and pulled himself up and out of the way toward the ceiling.